thinking design for people and the planet

 -

-treat people and the planet with empathy, care, and respect. take good care of the children.
+treat people and the planet with care and respect. guide children with love.

 -

-artisanship contributes to the beauty, function, and emotional lifespan of things worth keeping.
+artisanship brings beauty, function, and emotive connections to things worth keeping.

 -